 The Faculty Senate of Southeast Missouri State University met on Wednesday, November 20, 2013, in the UC Missouriana/Redhawks Room.
 The following Senators were present: Rick Althaus, Doug Atwood, Larry Bohannon, Marcus Bond, Stephanie Chamberlain, Brandon Christensen, Eric Clements, Brooke Clubbs, Kevin Dickson, Deepak Gupta, Joni Hand, Roberta Humphrey, Debra Lee-DiStefano, Ziping Liu, Tiffany Parker, Jian Peng, David Powell, Willie Redmond, Joyce Renaud, Desma Reno, Claudia Ruediger, Seidu Sofo, Carol Veneziano, Candide Walton, Julie Weathers, Victor Wilburn, and Diane Wood.
 Interim Provost McDougall was also in attendance.
 The following alternates were present: Wendy Cooper and Ann White.
 Hayley Bohnert, Student Government Liaison was present.
 Not in attendance or represented by an alternate was: Aaron Tuttle and Janice Ward.

-Dr. Deborah Below, Vice President for Enrollment Management & Student Success and Dean of Students; Trent Ball, Associate Dean of Student; James Cook, Director of Human Resources; Melissa Coffee, Employment Specialist; Dr. Bill Eddleman, Vice Provost and Dean of the School of Graduate Studies; and Dr. Chris McGowan, Dean of the College of Science, Technology, and Agriculture, were in attendance as guests.
+Dr. Deborah Below, Vice President for Enrollment Management & Student Success and Dean of Students; Trent Ball, Associate Dean of Student; James Cook, Director of Human Resources; Melissa Coffee, Employment Specialist; Dr. Bill Eddleman, Vice Provost and Dean of the Graduate Studies; and Dr. Chris McGowan, Dean of the College of Science, Technology, and Agriculture, were in attendance as guests.

 The minutes for November 6, 2013 (48.6) were approved.